Skip to content

 Near the Acropolis of Athens is the Areopagus rock, where once stood the courthouse of the ancient city.
 Legend has it that on the Areopagus, the Apostle Paul preached a sermon to the citizens of Athens.

 On the way to the top of Philopappos Hill, you will pass directly by the delightful church of Agios Dimitrios Loumbardiaris.
-It is said to have been built in the 16th century, but if you look closely at its walls, you will see that it is certainly several centuries older.
+It is said to have been built in the 16th century, but if you look closely at its walls, you will see that it is undoubtedly several centuries older.

 There is a legend about Agios Dimitrios saying that the Turkish commander of Athens ordered in 1645, on the feast day of St. Dimitrios, to bombard the church with cannons.
 The fire was to be opened from the Acropolis.